IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Machine_Vision/GUIDE.md

 3. Create a venv:
    - Enter `python -m venv *name-of-your-venv*` in the same terminal.
 This should create a new folder with the name of your venv under the "Computer Vision" directory
 4. Activate the venv:
+   - You might get a prompt in VSCode after creating the venv, asking if you want to use the new venv for your project.
+If you select yes, you don't need to do the following.
    - for Mac/Linux users: `source ./name-of-your-venv/bin/activate`
    - for Windows users: `name-of-your-venv/Scripts/activate`
    - When prompted, type R and then enter to run once